AFR rebrands B2B arm as Financial Review for Business

 James Chessell, Editor-in-Chief of The Australian Financial Review, said the move builds on the publication’s legacy while embracing innovation.

-“For more than seven decades, The Australian Financial Review has set the standard for editorial quality, credibility and authority, earning its place as a trusted source for Australia’s business leaders in an increasingly complex world,” Chessell said.
+“For more than seven decades, the Financial Review has set the standard for editorial quality, credibility and authority, earning its place as a trusted source for business leaders,” Chessell said.

 What’s new?